 Economic value of water

-NRAR recently commissioned its second report on the value of water entitlements in NSW.
-It builds on our first Value of Water Report in 2021-22, and shows that water entitlements have increased in value from more than $29 billion two years ago to an estimated $41 billion in 2023.
-This is a 17 per cent increase in just two years.
+We recently commissioned a second report on the value of water entitlements in NSW.
+It builds on our first Value of Water Report in 2021-22.
+The report shows that water entitlements have increased in value.
+They were worth over $29 billion two years ago.
+In 2023, they are estimated to be worth $41 billion.
+This is a 17 per cent increase in two years.

 The new report also sought to put a dollar value on access to town water and stock and domestic supplies as well.

-NRAR now has the most comprehensive picture to date of what water entitlement is worth and the economic benefits that flow from its use.
+We now have the most comprehensive understanding of the value of water entitlement and the economic benefits of its usage.

-This knowledge helps us to better understand the circumstances and motivations of water users, and to put our staff and efforts into areas where competition for water is greatest.
+This knowledge helps us to better understand the circumstances and motivations of water users.
+It helps us direct our staff and efforts into areas where competition for water is greatest.

 - Tradeable water entitlements (for irrigation and environment) are worth $25-$34 billion.

 - Town water entitlements are worth $5.8 billion and underpin the NSW economy.
 Nearly 70 per cent is located along the coast.